 The goal of diversion programs is to allow a defendant time to demonstrate that they are capable of behaving responsibly, and they are typically used for drug offenses or first-time offenders.
 Normally, the conditions imposed include some form of counseling and/or probation, and require the defendant to stay out of trouble.

-Lots of crimes can be punished with alternative sentences that don't include jail or prison time.
-No matter what criminal matter you're considering or facing, only an expert criminal defense attorney can be relied on to explain your state's laws to help you predict your best course of action.
-So, if you've been charged with a crime, it's a good idea to contact a local criminal defense attorney as soon as possible to better understand your situation.
+Many crimes can be punished with alternative sentences that don't include jail or prison time.
+No matter what criminal matter you're facing, only an expert criminal defense attorney can be relied on to explain your state's laws to help you determine your best course of action.
+So, if you've been charged with a crime, it's a good idea to contact a local criminal defense attorney as soon as possible to better understand your situation and the path forward.